khanfarhan10/khanfarhan10old.github.io/_pages/about.md

 ## Farhan Hai Khan, Electrical Engineer, Institute of Engineering & Management, Kolkata

 Farhan Hai Khan is a Data Science Geek currently pursueing Electrical Engineering at Institute of Engineering & Management, Kolkata, with experience working wth competitive teams and famous firms.
 His background in Artificial Intelligence, Machine Learning, Computer Vision & Deep Learning inform his technical and scientific approaches.
 Farhan is fueled by his passion for understanding the nuances of Neural Networks.
-He considers himself a ‘forever student,’ eager to both build on his academic foundations in AI and ML and stay in tune with the latest technological advancements through continued coursework.
+He considers himself a ‘forever student’, eager to both build on his academic foundations in AI & ML and stay in tune with the latest technological advancements through continued coursework.

-His hunger for knowledge and determination to turn information into action has contributed to her most recent success at various groups, where he led national, award-winning campaigns for respectable firms, such as Puma, Gucci, and Rolex.
+His hunger for knowledge and determination to turn information into action has contributed to her most recent success at various groups, where he led his teams to award-winning campaigns for respectable firms.
 Meanwhile, he vastly improved the productivity of her team by implementing strategic project management methods and ensuring a work-life balance for his department.

 Farhan strongly believes mindfulness in the workplace is key to success - a tenet he lives out through his interests in chess, football, music and coding.
-Farhan is currently working as a Data Analytics Intern at TAkenMind and is always interested in a challenge.
+Farhan is currently working as a Data Analytics Intern at TakenMind and is always interested in a challenge.
 Reach out to khanfarhanpro@gmail.com to connect!

-Hello World!
-This is Farhan!
-I am a student currently pursueing Electrical Engineering at IEM Kolkata.
-I'm a person who views coding from a different perspective...
+Farhan is a person who views coding from a different perspective...
 And more importantly, enjoys it!
-I'm a Junior Data Scientist who excels at Data Wrangling, Machine Learning, Exploratory Analysis, and Data Visualizations.

-Hello, my name is Natassha Selvaraj.
-I am currently pursuing a computer science degree, and I major in data science.
-I have worked on a variety of data projects, which include data analysis, visualization, and implementing machine learning pipelines.
-I will showcase some of my projects here, and link them to their GitHub repositories.
+He is a Junior Data Scientist who excels at Data Wrangling, Machine Learning, Exploratory Analysis, and Data Visualizations.
+He has worked on a variety of data projects, which include data analysis, visualization, and implementing machine learning pipelines.
+This website will showcase some of his projects here, and link them to their GitHub repositories.

 During my free time, I like to write and code.
 I enjoy working on HackerRank challenges, which help sharpen my mind and improve on my problem solving skills.